fourmolu/fourmolu/README.md

 fixities: []
 ```

-These options can also be set on the command line (which takes precedence over config files).
-Run `fourmolu -h` to see all options.
+Command-line options override options in a configuration file.
+Run `fourmolu --help` to see all options.

 ## Installation